bfosso/SDATA_bio_Desc/README.md

 |N4|Carcinoma of the tongue and oropharynx|RNA|Non-Hodgkin lymphoma|15|SAMN11835504|SRR10202448|
 |N6|Lip squamous cell carcinoma (HPV-neg.)|RNA|Acute lymphocytic leukemia|11|SAMN11835505|SRR10202447|

-The obtained sequencing data were analysed by applying a bioinformatic pipeline relying on 3 main steps:
+The obtained sequencing data were analysed by applying a bioinformatics pipeline relying on 3 main steps:
     1. Taxonomic assignment of Illumina PE reads by exploiting **MetaShot**;
     2. Meta-assembly of unassigned reads;
     3. Taxonomic assignments of the obtained scaffolds.